shivkumar98/TheOdinProject/0 Foundations Course/Projects/1 Recipes/README.md

 ## 📜 Assignment 📜

+* Create a new repo for this project on GitHub called `odin-recipes`

 ### 🔴 Iteration 1 - Initial structure

 1) Create a directory called `odin-recipes`, and create a `index.html` file